WinVector/wrapr/extras/bquote.md

 To be fair: a lot of the above issues were driven by our insistence on starting from a string column name instead of a symbol or captured un-evaluated code.
 The `rlang` preference appears to be strongly for capturing un-evaluated code or arguments.
 However, considering column names to be strings is a valid point of view and a useful when when programming over modeling tasks (where one may supply the set of dependent variables as a vector of column names).
 I feel there is a subtle difference between the problems `rlang` apparently wants to solve (composing NSE interfaces) and the problems analysts/data-scientists actually have (wanting to propagate controlling values, such as column names, into analyses).

-In contrast to the above example the `base::bquote()` and `wrapr::let()` pattern are quite regular.
+In contrast to the above example the `base::bquote()` and `wrapr::let()` patterns are fairly regular.
 There are combination that do not work (mostly depending on differences between strings and names), however many obvious variations do work (which is a good user experience).

 ``` r
 suppressPackageStartupMessages(library("dplyr"))